COVID-19: remembering the nursing staff who have lost their lives

 He added that everyone who worked with Ms Sage could attest to her professionalism and commitment to patients.

-A mental health nurse, Gladys Mujajati was described as a much-loved member of the Derby City Community Mental Health Team.
+Mental health nurse Gladys Mujajati was described as a much-loved member of the Derby City Community Mental Health Team.

 She had an underlying health condition and had stepped away from work in the weeks before her death.